Red Room Blog

 In March 2019, Kirli Saunders presented Poetry in First Languages (PIFL) on Gundungurra Country.
 Working together, students aged 5 to 18 years from Aurora Southern Highlands Steiner School, Berrima Public School, Bowral Public School and Moss Vale High School found mirren (belonging) through poetry – exploring identity, culture, custodianship and garrall (the black cockatoo) conservation in the bawa (bush) and the karat (rain).

-Workshops ran with guidance from Aunty Trish Levitt, Jacob Morris, Aunty Sharyn Halls, and in collaboration with our parters Wingecarribee Shire Council and the Office of Environment and Heritage.
+Workshops ran with guidance from Aunty Trish Levitt, Jacob Morris, Aunty Sharyn Halls, and in collaboration with NSW Government's Saving our Species (SoS) program and Wingecarribee Shire Council.

 So far in 2019, we've presented PIFL workshops in language on Gundungurra, Dharawal and Arrernte Countries.
 Coming up, we'll be connecting with students and educators on Bundjalung, Gumea Dharawal, Dharawal, Ngunawal and Gadigal Countries.